 The far-reaching consequences of the 1942 British defeat in Singapore are a sobering reminder of the reality of a nation's vulnerabilities.
 Then Prime Minister Lee Kuan Yew with Minister for Law and National Development E.W.
-Barker (on Lee's right) at a meeting with the defence chiefs of the nations in the Five Power Defence Arrangements, 1969.
-Australian News and Information Bureau, National Archives of Australia The Fall of Singapore to the Japanese 80 years ago underlines concretely a cardinal fact: A country may well have friends in this world, but when real trouble comes and it can come fast and unpredictably they may be too busy to rush to your side.
+Barker (on Lee's right) at a Defence Arrangements, 1969.
+Australian News and Information Bureau, National

+The Fall of Singapore to the Japanese 80 years ago underlines concretely a cardinal fact: A country may well have friends in this world, but when real trouble comes and it can come fast and unpredictably they may be too busy to rush to your side.
 The only people who will always see your defence as the absolute and constant top priority are your own.